eqtylab/eqty-policy-plane/FlowOverview.md

 Overview of First Responder Notification Pipeline

-The pipeline is designed to intelligently process emergency situations and notify first responders through a sophisticated multi-path workflow:
+The pipeline is designed to intelligently process emergency situations and notify investigators through a sophisticated multi-path workflow:

 Path 1 - Video Analysis: